Perspective | We must stop calling Trump’s enablers ‘conservative.’ They are the radical right.

 Members of the radical right won’t like this, of course.
 They soak in the word “conservative” like a warm bath.
 Ohio Rep. Jim Jordan — extreme even among the extremists — leans heavily on the word in his official bio. (“Jordan served as Chairman of the House Republican Study Committee, the largest caucus of conservatives, advancing conservative ideas and solutions on Capitol Hill.”)

 The language problem here points to a larger, more troubling issue: The radicalism of the right has been normalized.
 It’s been going on, and building, for decades.
-Don’t worry, this mindset reassures, it’s all fine.
+Don’t worry, this mind-set reassures, it’s all fine.
 There are different ways of looking at the world, liberal and conservative, and they are about equal.

 That, of course, is misleading hooey.